upgernaut/php-image-deformation/README.md

-# php-image-deformation
+# PHP image deformation
-Funny deformation of faces or whatever you choose using PHP.
+Funny deformation of faces or whatever you choose, using PHP.